SHENG-X/simple-resume/docs/technology/README.md

 ## Google Fonts

 Google Fonts is a great repository of open type fonts that are allowed to be used on the web.
-Simple React Resume uses Google Fonts to load different font families and allow the user to choose which font he/she would like on their resume.
+Simple Resume uses Google Fonts to load different font families and allow the user to choose which font he/she would like on their resume.

 [Learn more &rarr; ](https://fonts.google.com/)